On the future cover of a sofic shift: Abstract

 \section{Abstract}

 The paper contains a new proof of the theorem by Krieger which establishes the canonicity of the future cover of a sofic shift.
-In addition the paper describes a method to produce new canonical covers from a given one, resulting in canonical covers related to, but generally different from the future cover.
+In addition the paper describes a method to produce a new canonical cover from a given one, resulting in a canonical cover related to, but generally different from the future cover.